 Insulin pumps are like lifelines for old diabetics.
 If care is taken of these insulin pumps, it will help in increasing their longevity.
 These devices are an everyday accessory like a watch or phone.
 Although they are durable, certain basic guidelines of maintenance should be followed to ensure hassle-free usage.

-If you are wearing a pump, where it is in direct contact with your skin, make sure all buttons are placed in the opposite direction to your skin to repel moisture.
-You can clip the pump to your belt or a waistband, or put it in a shirt/trouser pocket.
+If you are wearing a pump, where it is in direct contact with your skin, make sure all the buttons are placed in the opposite direction to your skin to repel moisture.
+You can clip the pump to your belt or a waistband or put it in a shirt/trouser pocket.
 You can strap the pump to your thighs or ankles.

-If the pump is water resistant but not water proof, make sure you disconnect it before entering the pool, shower, or sauna room.
+If the pump is water-resistant but not waterproof, make sure you disconnect it before entering the pool, shower or sauna room.
 In case you plan to be in the pool or a water park all day, make time to come out of the pool and reconnect the device to replenish insulin levels.